ajwills72/rmip/docs/grammar.md

 # Basic issues of grammar and style students get wrong

 This is a list of issues of grammar and style our students consistently get wrong.
-It should be useful in compiling support materials on these issues.
+It could provide the basis for a supportive discussion of good style.

 - Arbitrary changing of tense